ORMSARY NEXT SCOTTISH COMMUNITY TO RECEIVE MOBILE COVERAGE WITH VODAFONE RURAL SURE SIGNAL PROGRAMME #ROSS100

-- Croxton and Reepham in Norfolk are the latest communities to be connected in Vodafone’s Rural Open Sure Signal programme
+- Ormsary is the latest Scottish community to be connected in Vodafone’s Rural Open Sure Signal programme

 The ROSS programme is a national initiative by Vodafone UK to provide reliable mobile access to up to 100 rural communities in mobile not-spot locations.
-Launched in July 2014, with support from local MPs, councils and rural action groups, the programme received an overwhelming response, with applications from communities across the country from the Shetland Islands to Cornwall to the mountains of Snowdonia.
+Launched in July 2014, with support from local MPs, councils and rural action groups, the programme received an overwhelming response, with six communities now live across Scotland, from Walls in the Shetland Islands to the Isle of Whithorn in the south.

 Mobile connectivity plays a vital role in keeping communities in touch and helps support local economies.
 However, rural and remote locations often miss out on advantages provided by modern communication tools, due to the complexity of delivering network coverage.
 This can be because of the geography of the area or difficulties with planning permissions in places of outstanding natural beauty.
 The ROSS programme uses innovative ‘femtocell’ technology to provide an alternative solution to bring 3G mobile access in locations where it isn’t possible for networks to provide coverage through traditional means.

-As part of the ROSS programme, Vodafone teams have now surveyed each of the 100 communities which were added to the programme at the end of last year.
+As part of the ROSS programme, Vodafone teams have now surveyed 100 communities.
 The surveys included physical ground assessments by Vodafone engineers as well as detailed fixed broadband speed checks.
 The teams have also drawn up plans for viable communities to illustrate where the equipment will be sited.
 The process saw some of the initial communities having their implementation postponed until their community broadband speeds and availability have improved.

-Jorge Fernandes, Vodafone UK Chief Technology Officer, said: “I am delighted that Croxton and Reepham have joined our Rural Open Sure Signal programme.
+Jorge Fernandes, Vodafone UK Chief Technology Officer, said: “I am delighted that Ormsary has joined our Rural Open Sure Signal programme.
 Mobile connectivity is an essential service for communities and businesses to thrive in today’s digital world and support local economies.
 As part of the Rural Open Sure Signal programme, we are committed to investing in our network to provide access even in remote locations where it is otherwise almost impossible to reach.
-The amount of data passing through the units already shows the significant benefit the technology is making to members of these communities.
-I am really excited to see the transformation for Croxton and Reepham, and the other Norfolk communities which have been successful for this pioneering programme.”
+The number of calls and data sessions the unit is supporting every day, on an island where there was marginal coverage previously, shows the significant benefit the technology is making to members of the community.
+I am excited to see the transformation for Ormsary and other communities which have been successful for this pioneering programme.”

-As well as using Rural Open Sure Signal to plug rural “not-spots”, Vodafone is spending around £2 billion on its network and services across the country over 2014 and 2015.
-This includes the provision of HD (High Definition) Voice technology on its 3G network and the extension of its 4G coverage to 690 cities and towns and thousands of smaller communities across the UK.
+As well as using Rural Open Sure Signal to plug rural “not-spots”, Vodafone is spending around £2 billion on its network and services across the country.
+This includes the provision of HD (High Definition) Voice technology on its 3G network and the extension of its 4G coverage to 752 cities and towns and thousands of smaller communities across the UK.